eiroca/awesome-list/Apple2.md

 *  [Apple-II-Platform](https://github.com/cmosher01/Apple-II-Platform) Various programs (source code) for the Apple ][ series platform
 *  [Apple-II-Source](https://github.com/cmosher01/Apple-II-Source) Source code for Apple ][ series System Software and DOS
 *  [beneath-apple-dos](https://github.com/iKarith/beneath-apple-dos) Beneath Apple DOS on github.
 A version of the book and also source code of Don Worth's Programs
+*  [bilestoad-apple2](https://github.com/historicalsource/bilestoad-apple2) Source Code and Data for The Bilestoad by Datamost (1983)
 *  [EdAsm](https://github.com/markpmlim/EdAsm) Source code from the disassembly of Apple ProDos Assembler package
 *  [gno-sources](https://github.com/ksherlock/gno-sources) GNO Sources from the Golden Orchard CD
 *  [lawless-legends](https://github.com/badvision/lawless-legends) Open-source code and assets from Lawless Legends and its supporting tools